adamcupial/wdl/content/python/choosing-backend.rst

 As it happens - sometimes you can get away with no backend at all.

-If you remember from my `previous post <{filename}/varia/the-beginning.rst>`__ I wanted a simple to use and to create website with minimum amount of fuss and moderate number of features, typical to blog.
+If you remember from my `previous post <{filename}/varia/the-beginning.rst>`__ I wanted simple to use solution to create website with minimum amount of fuss and moderate number of features.
 That was shouting to me *Static Site*.

 For those unfamiliar - static site means you create a content and then run script which outputs the HTML and static files ready for upload to your hosting, no backend required at all.